Don Davis (composer)

-Davis has been nominated for eight Primetime Emmy Awards, winning twice for Outstanding Music Composition for a Series.
+Davis has been nominated for seven Primetime Emmy Awards, winning in 1995 for Outstanding Music Composition for a Series.
 He has also won four BMI Film Music Awards.

 Early life and education

-Davis was born in Anaheim, California.
+Davis was born on 4 February 1957 in Anaheim, California.
 He began playing trumpet and piano at the age of nine, and started writing music at twelve.
 As his affinity for music grew, so did his aspirations, and soon he was composing and arranging orchestral charts for local jazz ensembles that he also performed with.

 After graduating from high school, Davis enrolled at UCLA.
 He continued his study of musical composition with tutor Henri Lazarof.
 Additionally, he learned orchestration from Albert Harris.

 Career

 During their orchestration lessons, Harris introduced Davis to the TV composer Joe Harnell, who supported Davis during his search for work—his first job was working for composer Mark Snow's TV show Hart to Hart.
-He has worked as an orchestrator and conductor for Michael Kamen, Alan Silvestri, James Horner, and Randy Newman.
+He has worked as an orchestrator and conductor for Michael Kamen, Alan Silvestri, James Horner, Robert Folk, and Randy Newman.